adrybakov/wulfric/docs/source/user-guide/usage/cell.rst

            [0.        , 4.        , 0.        ],
            [0.        , 1.71010072, 4.6984631 ]])

-Or you can get a pre-defined examples with the parameter that are chosen by wulfric
+Or you can get the pre-defined examples with the parameters that are chosen by Wulfric

 .. doctest::